EDIpack/EDIpackManuscript/Reply_RefereeB.md

 We thank the referee for pointing out the ambiguity in this sentence.
 Our intention was to clarify that, although the bath optimization problem is conceptually distinct from the core impurity diagonalization task, for which EDIpack was originally developed, nonetheless the package provides access to a well-tested implementation of the conjugate-gradient fitting procedure for the bath optimization.
 We have revised the sentence accordingly in the manuscript to make this connection and the role of these functions more explicit by writing:

-*"Given the critical importance of this step, EDIpack provides access to a well-tested implementation of the conjugate gradient method for performing the bath optimization, ensuring stability and reproducibility of the results, even though this task remains conceptually distinct from the  diagonalization of the impurity problem, which remains the core focus of the package."*
+*"Given the critical importance of this step, EDIpack provides access to a well-tested implementation of the conjugate gradient method for performing the bath optimization, ensuring stability and reproducibility of the results.
+This task is conceptually distinct from the  diagonalization of the impurity problem, which remains the core focus of the package."*